MaxCarroll0/kayak-hull-optimisation/README.md

 All work from a **mesh** approximation of the hull, with reserve buoyancy calculated directly by the analytic method.

 The hybrid and dynamic approaches are theoretically both as _accurate / high fidelity_ as each other, but differ greatly in terms of numerical stability and cost.
-The acquisition functions are balanced taking to samples from multiple fidelities with based on expected cost and numerical stability.
+If doing a multi-fidelity model, the multi-fidelity acquisition function can be balanced based on expected **cost** and **numerical stability**.

 ### Analytic
 Ignores fluid flow and calculates: